swcarpentry/python-novice-gapminder/_episodes/00-getting-started-with-conda.md

 ### New Project, New Directory

 Every new project (no matter how small!) should live in its own directory.
-WHile the topic of project organization "best practices" could be an episode in itself, a good reference to get started is [Good Enough Practices for Scientific Computing][good-enough-practices].
+While the topic of project organization "best practices" could be an episode in itself, a good reference to get started is [_Good Enough Practices for Scientific Computing_][good-enough-practices].
 Let's create a new project directory for today's workshop.

 ~~~